 The HydroFocus study reviewed stage data for the Canal and groundwater conditions in seven shallow monitoring wells adjacent to the Canal, and evaluated hydraulic gradients and conductivity in six segments paralleling both sides of the Canal.
 The HydroFocus report stated that when mean canal stage and groundwater levels are approximately equal, the continuously fluctuating Canal water level induces cyclic changes in the seepage and leakage rates.
 For example, during high tides, and when Canal water levels are relatively higher than the adjacent shallow groundwater, Canal water leaks to groundwater.
 In contrast, during low tides and when Canal water levels are below the adjacent groundwater level, the flow direction reverses and induces an equal volume of groundwater to seep into the Canal.
-In this hypothetical scenario, the mean or net movement of water between Canal and groundwater during a complete tidal cycle is therefore essentially zero.
-In contrast, when adjacent mean groundwater levels are consistently greater or lower than Canal stage, the instantaneous flux rate changes with the tides but the net direction of water movement over the tidal cycle does not.
+In this hypothetical scenario, the mean or net movement of water between Canal and groundwater levels are consistently greater or lower than Canal stage, the instantaneous flux rate changes with the tides but the net direction of water movement over the tidal cycle does not.
 Under this latter scenario, the longer temporal scale changes (for example, seasonal transients) and their influence on mean groundwater levels and gradients determine the net flux of water between the Canal and groundwater over time.